line/lich/component/README.md

 Lightweight framework for managing singleton components on Android apps.

 This is **NOT** a DI (Dependency Injection) framework.
-That is, this framework uses no configuration files, no annotations and no DSL.
+That is, this library uses no configuration files, no annotations (except for AutoService) and no DSL.
 Instead, you can write dependencies programmatically.
+(Technically speaking, this library is a variant of *Service Locator*.)

 By using this framework, you can gain the following benefits: